Evolution of the work

 The later arrangements

-At present Op.8 No.2 Four Miniatures arranged for Piano Duet remains in manuscript form, and will probably not be typeset until 2019.
+At present Op.8 No.2 Four Miniatures arranged for Piano Duet remains in manuscript form, and will probably not be typeset until later in 2019.

-But Op.8 No.3 Impressions pour Violon et Piano is now typeset and can be heard in a synthesised MP3 recording on our website:
+But Op.8 No.3 Impressions pour Violon et Piano is now typeset and can be heard in a synthesised audio-only MP3 recording.
+Click the player below: